petervdn/musictime/README.md

 new MusicTime(0,0,16).toString();            // will be normalized to 1.0.0
 ```

-### some operations
+## some operations
-MusicTime instances can be added, subtracted (both using another MusicTime) and multiplied (using a scalar).
-All return a new MusicTime.
+Instances can be added, subtracted (both using another `MusicTime`) and multiplied (using a scalar).
+All return a new instance.
 ```javascript
 const result1 = t1.add(t2);
 const result2 = t2.subtract(t1);